 Zassenhaus Havanna Coffee Grinder

 The Zassenhaus Havanna is marketed as a coffee grinder for espresso and mocha grinds, but it also does a great job at a Turkish grind.
-Zassenhaus have a good reputation in the world of coffee and are known for durable and reliable coffee products; one of their more popular products is an antique coffee grinder.
+Zassenhaus has a good reputation in the world of coffee and they’re known for durable and reliable coffee products; one of their more popular products is an antique coffee grinder.

 This quality Turkish coffee grinder can be easily adjusted to produce a wide variety of grinds but is best suited for finer grinds such as those for espresso and of course Turkish.
 Just like all of the Zassenhaus coffee grinders you get a 25-year warranty on the actual grinding mechanism, so you’ll have peace of mind that you have a grinder for life.
 Unfortunately, this lifelong granted does translate over to the price which is high (in my opinion) for a manual coffee grinder.

 Capresso Infinity Conical Burr Grinder